mfkiwl/rk-open-docs/Dept3/RTOS/RT-Thread/RK2108/Rockchip_RK2108_RT-Thread_SDK_Release_Note/Rockchip_RK2108_RT-Thread_SDK_Release_V1.0.0_20200812_EN.md

 | Display Interfaces | MCU panel、SPI panel |
 | Application Demo | Audio control module, voice recorder |

-## 3 How to Get the SDK
+## How to Get the SDK

 Rockchip SDKs are released by Rockchip server.
-Please refer to [Chapter 5 SDK Building Introduction](## 5 SDK Building Introduction) to build a development environment.
+Please refer to Chapter 5 [SDK Building Introduction](# SDK Building Instructions) to build a development environment.

 To get RK2108 RT-Thread SDK software package, customers need an account to access the source code repository provided by Rockchip.
 In order to be able to obtain code synchronization, please provide SSH public key for server authentication and authorization when apply for SDK from Rockchip technical window(e-Mail: [fae@rock-chips.com](mailto:fae@rock-chips.com)).
-About Rockchip server SSH public key authorization, please refer to [Chapter 6 SSH  Public Key Operation Introduction](## 6 Public Key Operation Introduction).
+About Rockchip server SSH public key authorization, please refer to Chapter 6 [SSH  Public Key Operation Introduction](# SSH Public Key Operation Introduction).

-### 3.1 SDK Download Command
+### SDK Download Command

 Repo, a tool built on Python script by Google to help manage git repositories, is mainly used to download and manage software repository of projects.
 The download address is as follows: